dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

   file should match DN of the host, e.g.
   Subject: DC=ch, DC=cern, OU=computers, CN=cmsweb-test.cern.ch
   See [ca.cern.ch](https://ca.cern.ch/ca/host/Request.aspx?template=CERNHostCertificate2YearsCustomSubject)
+  **Please note** this can only be done once you create a cluster and register your minions in LanDB, but you need it before deploying cmsweb services and frontends on k8s cluster
 - obtain robot certificates from [ca.cern.ch](https://ca.cern.ch)
   to be used by services to obtain grid proxy
 - you must have your own configuration area with service configs.
 So far we